RxSwiftCommunity/Action/Readme.md

 Now when the button is pressed, the action is executed.
 The button's `enabled` state is bound to the action's `enabled` property.
 That means you can feed your form-validation logic into the action as a signal, and your button's enabled state is handled for you.
 Also, the user can't press the button again before the action is done executing, since it only handles one thing at a time.
 Cool.

+**NOTE**: Due to a temporary issue with RxSwift, there's a [slight issue](https://github.com/ashfurrow/Action/issues/3) that shouldn't affect you, but might.
+Who knows!

 Installing
 ----------